ephraimduncan/awesome-developer-dictionary/README.md

 - **components**: independent and reusable bits of code that work in isolation and returns HTML via a render function. _see [web components](#W)_
 - **coupling**: the degree of interdependence between software modules.
 - **control flow**: the order in which individual statements, instructions or function calls of an imperative program are executed.
+- **CSS**: Cascading Style Sheet (CSS) is the code that tells the browser how to display the content of a web page for the end user by formatting fonts, colors, background and other visual elements.
 - **CSV**: plain-text files used to better organize large amounts of data.

 ## D